Mynameistessa/my-website/blogposts/use-effect.md

 &nbsp;
-The useEffect Hook provided by React lets you synchronise with external system.
+The useEffect Hook provided by React lets you synchronise with an external system.
 It executes after render and every time the component renders again if a dependency array is not set.
 It is also important to note that it will be called twice if you are using [StrictMode](https://react.dev/reference/react/StrictMode) as a tool for unearthing nasty bugs earlier on in development.

 &nbsp;
 In addition to this, useEffect can return an optional clean-up function.
 This will run before our component unmounts and after the current effect and before executing the next effect during re-rendering.